Enroll in Insurance Before Your Spring Break Trip

 Insurance Professionals of Arizona | March 9th, 2020

 Who doesn’t want to get away on spring break?
 Spring break vacations, whether you’re a family or a college student, are an American tradition.
-In 2018, 53% of millennials planned on traveling for the break, and 42% of families get away.
+In 2018, 53% of millennials planning on traveling for the break, and 42% of families get away.
 But this year, with the CDC issuing travel warnings about the coronavirus, cruise ships stuck in ports, and general concerns about flying and germs, more travelers are wondering if they need travel insurance.

 If you’re planning a spring break trip, here’s what you need to know about how to protect yourself from the unexpected.

 You’ve probably seen the question – do you want to protect your flight? – after booking a ticket online.
 Or, your travel agent has suggested you talk to your insurance agent about purchasing travel insurance.
 But what, exactly, do you get for the policy?

 Travel insurance, like other forms of insurance, covers you when things go wrong.
 You can purchase both basic and comprehensive policies, depending on your budget, needs, and how much you spent on the trip.
 You have to buy in advance of your trip.

 Sales of travel insurance rose 20% year-over-year in 2018, with most travelers buying per-trip coverage.
 But insurance agencies also sell multi-trip coverage for frequent travelers (though no one trip can last longer than 30 days), and annual policies.

 The cost of travel insurance averages between 4% to 8% of the total trip’s price.
 A policy that covered a $4,000 vacation to Nice, France, would cost between $160 to $320.

 Make sure that you know what you’re buying.
 If you click “yes” to protect your trip after purchasing a flight on an online site, you’re only purchasing flight insurance.